meutraa/mm/README.md

 * Syncing all message history without gaps.

 ###### Unsure
+These are all up for discussion.

 * Different treatment for notice and emote type messages.
 * Automatic file, image, and audio downloads.
 * Redact / edit messages somehow.
+* Automatically accepting room invites.
+* A seperate program for sending room invites.
+Maybe.
+* Using the filter API to limit data sent.

 ###### Not Planned
 * More than 250 lines of code.